Szymon-Michalak/iOS-Resources/docs/resourcesDocs/courses/TheSwiftArcadeDataStructuresAndAlgorithms.md

 description: This Udemy course covers fundamental computer science concepts crucial for interviews at major tech companies like Google, Apple, Facebook, Amazon, and Spotify.
 Topics include arrays, linked lists, big O notation, stacks & queues, hash tables, binary trees, dynamic programming, sorting algorithms, graphs, and more.
 ---

-The Swift Arcade: Data Structures and Algorithms Bootcamp on Udemy is a comprehensive course designed to teach Swift developers essential data structures and algorithms.
+The Swift Arcade: Data Structures and Algorithms Bootcamp on Udemy is a course designed to teach Swift developers essential data structures and algorithms.
 The course covers various topics with practical examples, helping developers understand and implement efficient solutions in Swift.

 <details>
 **URL:** [The Swift Arcade: Data Structures and Algorithms Bootcamp](https://www.udemy.com/course/the-swift-arcade-data-structures-and-algorithms-bootcamp/)